Raising Heritage Turkey Breeds on your Homestead

 This post may contain Affiliate links.
 I may receive a small commission at no cost to you.

-In this blog post, I want to give you the pros and cons, as well as some valuable information you need before jumping into raising turkeys.
+In this blog post, I want to give you the pros and cons of raising heritage turkeys, as well as some valuable information you need before jumping into raising turkeys.

 Turkey poults are notoriously more fragile than baby chicks.
 You have to be more vigilant with your care and observation of your baby poults.